-Looking for a delicious dinner packed full of flavor?
-This chicken tortilla casserole checks all of the boxes.
+This chicken tortilla casserole is delicious and packed full of flavor.
 It’s easy to prep, easy to customize, and easy to devour!

 This past year we pretty much avoided casseroles.
 Casseroles tend to be loaded with dairy, which was a big no-go for me and our little boy.
 But now that I’m out of the woods and he’s getting close, we’re re-discovering our love for all things cheese!